tp2405/NYAS_Day2/gitnotes.md

 $$f(x) = x^2$$

+<h2>List of git commands and usage</h2>

 * `git init`: this initializes a git repository for working directory (subsequent folders are not included automatically!)

 * `git status`: gives overview of version/tracking status of files in repository

+* `git add`: initiates tracking of files in repository.

+* `git commit`: dedicate myself to a version add message/information to version by -m "write message"

+---

+### Tracking Changes